NortheasternClimbing/northeasternclimbing.github.io/nrc/faq.md

 A: Yup!
 You can become an associate member which gets you all the same benefits as a regular member.

 ---

-Q: I don’t go to Northeastern but I still want to climb with you guys.
-Do I have any options?

-A: You can join using the associate member system (see previous question), but keep in mind you won’t be able to join the Facebook group (since it requires a husky email verification).